Cauchy's Surface Area Formula in the Funk Geometry: Introduction

 \section{Introduction}

-Cauchy’s surface area formula is a surprising and elegant result in Euclidean geometry.
-It states that the surface area of any convex body is a constant multiple of the average $(d-1)$-dimensional measure of its orthogonal projections, or ``shadows'', taken over all possible directions.
-To state the result formally in any dimension $d \geq 1$, let $S^d$ denote the $d$-dimensional unit sphere, $\lambda_d$ denote the standard $d$-dimensional Lebesgue measure, $\omega_d$ denote the volume of a $d$-dimensional Euclidean unit ball, and $\big(\orthproj{\cdot}{\cdot}\big)$ denote orthogonal projection.
-Cauchy’s formula states that for any convex body $K$ in $\RE^d$, its surface area is
+Cauchy's surface area formula is a classical identity in Euclidean convex geometry.
+It states that the surface area of a convex body is a constant multiple of the average $(d-1)$-dimensional volume of its orthogonal projections, or ``shadows'', over all directions.
+To state the result formally, assume that $d \geq 2$.
+Let $S^{d-1}$ denote the Euclidean unit sphere, let $\sigma$ denote its rotation-invariant surface measure, let $\lambda_k$ denote $k$-dimensional Hausdorff measure, and let $\omega_d$ denote the volume of the $d$-dimensional Euclidean unit ball.
+For a convex body $K \subset \RE^d$ and $u \in S^{d-1}$, let $\big(\orthproj{K}{u^\perp}\big)$ denote the orthogonal projection of $K$ onto the hyperplane $u^\perp$.
+Cauchy's formula asserts that

-where $u^{\perp}$ is the linear subspace orthogonal to $u$.
-The related \emph{Crofton formula} allows us to express the surface area of a convex body $K$ as the average number of lines that intersect $K$, assuming that the lines are sampled from an appropriate measure.
+The related \emph{Crofton formula} expresses the surface area of $K$ in terms of the average number of intersections of $\partial K$ with lines, taken with respect to a suitable measure on the space of lines.

-Cauchy's formula is computationally fundamental, as it underpins algorithms in applications where estimating global geometric properties from lower-dimensional measurements is a recurring task, including geometric tomography~\cite{Gar06}, stereology~\cite{BaJ05}, and surface area estimation for digitized 3D objects~\cite{LYZ10,LWM03}.
+Cauchy's formula is computationally fundamental, as it underpins algorithms in applications where estimating global geometric properties from lower-dimensional measurements is a recurring task, including geometric tomography~\cite{Gar06}, stereology~\cite{BaJ05}, and surface area estimation for digitized 3D objects~\cite{LYZ10, LWM03}.
 Integral formulas of this form are the essential first steps in efficient sampling processes, such as computing $\eps$-nets \cite{AHV04, Cla06}, since they implicitly define the probability distribution upon which to base the sampling.

 Modern applications have increasingly explored non-Euclidean spaces, such as the \emph{Hilbert geometry} and its close relative, the \emph{Funk geometry}.
 (See Section~\ref{s:prelim} for definitions.)
 These geometries arise naturally whenever the domain of interest is a convex set.
 Examples include the analysis of discrete probability distributions in machine learning, where the domain is the probability simplex \cite{BNN10, NiS19}, analysis of networks through hyperbolic geometry~\cite{KPK10}, analysis of positive definite matrices in deep learning~\cite{ISY11, LDL23}, and lattice-based cryptosystems~\cite{AFM24}.
 Hilbert is more widely studied than Funk, but Faifman argues that for many applications, including computing volumes and areas, the Funk geometry is more natural and yields cleaner results~\cite{Fai24}.